Josh Donaldson Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 3.97 team ERA that ranks 11th across all MLB pitching staffs.
+- The Cubs have a 4.00 team ERA that ranks 11th across all league pitching staffs.

-- Cubs pitchers combine to surrender 83 home runs (one per game), the fewest in baseball.
+- Cubs pitchers combine to give up 86 home runs (one per game), the first-fewest in the league.

+- Hendricks (3-3 with a 2.83 ERA and 27 strikeouts in 47 2/3 innings pitched) gets the start for the Cubs, his ninth of the season.

-- The left-hander's most recent appearance was on Monday against the Milwaukee Brewers, when he tossed 3 2/3 innings, surrendering three earned runs while giving up four hits.
+- In his most recent time out on Tuesday against the Milwaukee Brewers, the righty threw six innings, giving up one earned run while surrendering four hits.

+- The 33-year-old has put together a 2.83 ERA and 5.1 strikeouts per nine innings in eight games this season, while allowing a batting average of .206 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.